ccastro25/Sharing-folders-with-Security-Groups-/README.md

 ## Testing Shared Folders
+### windows 10 VM
-1. Log on to the Windows VM
+1. Log on to the Windows 10 VM
+ - log in as tech user
+ -  open file explore
+ -  select pc icon
+ -  enter share drive
+ -  enter IT folder
+      - create folder
+      - create and name text file
+      - write testing and save file

 ## Deleting within Active Directory Users and Computers
 1. Go to **View**